To run the Wolfram Engine on your Windows machine, you need to get a free license, install the program, then activate the product.

 - In a web browser, visit https://www.wolfram.com/engine.

 - Click the red Windows button.
-The Download Manager will be downloaded to the default downloads folder for your browser, and the Thank You page will appear.
+A zip file containing the Wolfram Engine installer will be downloaded to the default downloads folder for your browser, and the Thank You page appears.

 - Click the red Get Your License button.